makrai/notes/brown2005-fewshot-gpt3.md

     * could also in principle be evaluated in the traditional fine-tuning setting, but we leave this to future work
 * Figure 1.2: few-shot learning of a simple task
-  * task: remove extraneous symbols from a word.
-Model
+  * task: remove extraneous symbols from a word
   * performance improves with the addition of a natural language task desc
 * Few-shot learning also improves dramatically with model size.
 Though the
   * no gradient updates or fine-tuning, just increasing numbers of demonstrat